 It is what you are hearing.

-They are playing on fears that you have, and they are promising you things they will never, ever, ever, ever be able to deliver.
+And they are promising you things they will never, ever, ever, ever be able to deliver.

-It is the same flawed, failed ideological philosophical failure.
+It is the same flawed, failed, ideological, philosophical failure.

-So socialism, redistribution, statism, communism, call it whatever you want.
+Socialism, redistribution, statism, communism, call it whatever you want.

 It leads to poverty.